openthread/wireshark/WiresharkForThread.md

 ### Building Wireshark ###

-This is a repeat of [what is in here](https://www.wireshark.org/docs/wsdg_html_chunked/ChSetupWin32.html) to some extend but highlights the general process.
+This is a repeat of [what is in here](http://web.archive.org/web/20150801215144/https://www.wireshark.org/docs/wsdg_html_chunked/ChSetupWin32.html) to some extent but highlights the general process.

 Using the Developer Command Prompt, run the following: